 MWC 2015: what to expect from Sony

-Sony’s a regular exhibitor at MWC and likes to introduce new models there, so there’s a very good chance we’ll see the Xperia Z4 in March - not least because Sony’s new Exmor RS IMX230 image sensor will start shipping the following month.
-The successor to the Xperia Z3 is expected to have a 5.5-inch QHD display, a 2.8 GHz, eight-core Snapdragon 810 processor and 4 GB of RAM.
+Another solid reason for Sony to show off the Xperia Z4 at MWC is that its new Exmor RS IMX230 image sensor will start shipping the following month, and we think it could could appear on its premium flagship.
+The successor to the Xperia Z3 is expected to have a 5.2 or 5.5-inch QHD display (with a second Full HD variant available in some markets), a 2.8 GHz, eight-core Snapdragon 810 processor and 4 GB of RAM.

-Update: We've recently heard reports that Sony is working on both the Xperia Z4 Compact and Xperia Z4 Ultra.
+We've recently heard reports that Sony is working on both the Xperia Z4 Compact and Xperia Z4 Ultra as well.
 The former being a "compact version" of the Xperia Z4, with a rumored 4.7-inch screen and the latter being a sequel to the 2013 Xperia Z Ultra phablet.
 As a 2015 release for both is expected, they may be revealed alongside the Sony Xperia Z4 at MWC.
-However, rumor has it that they will be released after Sony's flagship, so don't get your hopes up too high that we'll see them in March.
 Head to the links below to find out more about the new upcoming Sony devices.

 - Sony Xperia Z4 Compact price, release date, specs, rumors